danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 <figure>
   <img src="./img/aws/apig-lambdas.png" alt="Image that shows the API Gateway resource configuration.">
-  <figcaption>The resource is configured with a custom authorization scheme.</figcaption>
+  <figcaption>The resource is now configured with a custom authorization scheme.</figcaption>
 </figure>

 This means our `GET /profile` endpoint is properly configured with a Lambda Authorizer.
 And we now require a bearer token to get the profile data.
-Lets verify this by making the same `curl` request like before (without a token):
+Let's verify this by making the same `curl` request like before (without a token):

 ```shell
 curl https://9jwhywe1n7.execute-api.eu-central-1.amazonaws.com/prod/profile